Poker Night at the Inventory: Reception

-Sequel
+Legacy

 On April 1, 2013, Telltale officially announced a sequel, titled Poker Night 2, featuring Brock Samson from The Venture Bros., Claptrap from the Borderlands series, Ash Williams from The Evil Dead franchise, and Sam from Sam & Max as opponents.
 GLaDOS from the Portal series serves as the dealer.
 Other characters such as Max from Sam & Max, the Aperture Science turrets from Portal, and Mad Moxxi and Steve the Bandit from Borderlands make non-playable appearances.
 The game was released on Steam, Xbox Live Arcade, and PlayStation Network in late April 2013.
 It was released on the IOS the following month.
+Both games were later delisted from sale following Telltale's closure.

+On February 4, 2026, a remaster of Poker Night at the Inventory was announced by Skunkape Games, a studio made up of ex-Telltale developers who had previously remastered the company's Sam & Max games.
+In addition to retaining the unlockable Team Fortress 2 items, the remaster features improved graphics and animation, gamepad support, new unlockable card and table artwork, better AI for the other players, and the ability to set the starting buy-in.
+The remaster was released on March 5, 2026 for Nintendo Switch, PlayStation 4, and Windows.